-Eva Longoria, Ryan Seacrest, Mark Cuban to Front Biden White House Coronavirus Vaccine Ad Campaign
+Eva Longoria, Mark Cuban to Front Biden White House Coronavirus Vaccine Ad Campaign

 The Biden administration is using celebrities as part of a push to encourage people to get the coronavirus vaccine.
-Actresses Eva Longoria and Kelly Ripa, radio personality Ryan Seacrest, Dallas Mavericks owner Mark Cuban, and others will reportedly star in the White House ad series launching on Thursday.
+Actresses Eva Longoria and Kelly Ripa and Dallas Mavericks owner Mark Cuban, and others will reportedly star in the White House ad series launching on Thursday.

 The campaign, titled, “We Can Do This: Live,” will target young people through social media, and will include virtual events where celebrities and athletes answer Americans’ questions about the coronavirus vaccine, according to a report by NBC News.